Lance Bass Comments On Puppygate Scandal And Defends Lisa Vanderpump

 Lisa is expected to disappear from Season 9 within a few weeks after it was reported that she had stopped filming with the women of the show.
 Lisa also showed up to the premiere party without any of the other ladies and left before any of them arrived.
 Some of the RHOBH cast members, including Lisa Rinna, believe the puppygate storyline is just a jumping off point for a potential Vanderpump Dogs spinoff.
 Rinna has even commented that she will get lawyers involved if she and the rest of the cast were pawns in creating a storyline for another Bravo show.

 The Real Housewives of Beverly Hills airs every Tuesday night at 9 p.m.
-EST on Bravo.
+ET on Bravo.